AshishRane/Getting-and-Cleaning-Data/CodeBook.md

 There are 68 variables and 180 observations in the tidy data set (avg.merged.data.set.csv).
 There are total 30 subjects and 6 activities.
 Average of each variable for each activity and each subject is provided in the tidy data set.
 Top row is header.

+###Variables Description

-Description of all the variables in the tidy data set is given in the table below.
+Description of all the variables in the tidy data set is given below :

 * Subject  - Identifies the subject who performed the activity.
 Its range is from 1 to 30
 * Activity - Name of the activity (Total 6 activities : WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)